Michele Gumabao: Television

 Gumabao plans on pursuing a career in marketing or television hosting.

 In 2013, she served as a Shakey's V-League analyst.
 On March 17, 2013, she appeared on ABS-CBN's talk show, Gandang Gabi Vice with her teammate, Mika Reyes and two members of their rival school's team, the Lady Eagles, Fille Cainglet and Gretchen Ho.
 On March 20, 2013, she also appeared in the segment "Ihaw Na!" on ABS-CBN's gag show, Banana Nite.
 She participated in ABS-CBN's Kapamilya All-Star Volleyball Game, which was held on October 6, 2013.
 The event is part of the network's 60th anniversary celebration.
 In 2014, she became a Star Magic talent.

 In January 2016, Gumabao joined ABS-CBN Sports+Action as a game analyst for NCAA Season 91 volleyball.

-Pinoy Big Brother: All In

 On April 27, 2014, Gumabao entered the Pinoy Big Brother house as one of the celebrity housemates along with Jane Oineza, Alex Gonzaga and Daniel Matsunaga in its 11th season which features adults, teens and celebrities.
 She was evicted on Day 57 on June 22, 2014.